Quantum Cloning Machines and the Applications: Phase-covariant and state-dependent quantum cloning

 Experimentally, the asymmetric phase cloning is realized in optical system \cite{bartphase}, and in \cite{Soubusta2008}.
-The ancilla-free phase-covariant cloning realized by Hong-Ou-Mandel interference is realized in experiment by Khan and Howell \cite{Khan-Howell}.
+The ancilla-free phase-covariant cloning through Hong-Ou-Mandel interference is realized in experiment by Khan and Howell \cite{Khan-Howell}.
 The one to three economic quantum cloning of equatorial qubits encoded by polarization states of photons and the universal cloning are realized experimentally in \cite{XuLiChen}.
-NMR system \cite{PhysRevLett.94.040505,chendujfphase}.
+Realization by NMR system can be found in\cite{PhysRevLett.94.040505,chendujfphase}.
 In optical parametric amplification of a single photon in the high gain-regime, experiment is performed to distribute the photon polarization state to a large number of particles which corresponds to the phase-covariant quantum cloning \cite{Nagali2007}.
-The phase-covariant quantum cloning is implemented in nitrogen-vacancy center of diamond by using three energy levels \cite{Pan2011}.
+The phase-covariant quantum cloning is also implemented in nitrogen-vacancy center of diamond by using three energy levels \cite{Pan2011}, in nanodiamond with full coherent control of phases is reported \cite{Pan2013}, this will be reviewed in detail later.
 The experimental implementation of eavesdropping of BB84 states and trine states by optimal cloning is studied in \cite{Bartkiewicz-experiment12}.